NDA show of strength: Nitish Kumar takes oath as Bihar CM for 10th time, PM Modi attends ceremony - www.lokmattimes.com

 Patna, Nov 20 Nitish Kumar was sworn in as the Chief Minister of Bihar on Thursday, with Governor ...

-Prime Minister Narendra Modi, who arrived at Patna Airport around 11 a.m., flew directly to the venue by helicopter.
+Prime Minister Narendra Modi, who arrived at Patna Airport around 11 a.m., flew directly to the venue by helicopter to attend the ceremony.

-Nitish Kumar took oath as Chief Minister for the 10th time at 11.30 a.m.
+Nitish Kumar took oath as Chief Minister for the 10th time at 11:30 a.m.
+He became Chief Minister for the first time in 2000, though his government lasted for only seven days.

-He first became Chief Minister in 2000, though his government lasted only seven days.
-Since returning to power in 2005, he has been sworn in nine consecutive times, reaching a historic tenth oath today.
+Since returning to power in 2005, he has been sworn in nine consecutive times, reaching a historic tenth oath Thursday.

+This is also the first time Prime Minister Narendra Modi has attended Nitish Kumar’s swearing-in ceremony.

 Samrat Choudhary was sworn in immediately after Nitish Kumar.
 A victorious MLA from Tarapur, he has now taken charge as one of the Deputy Chief Ministers of Bihar.